Institut d’Etudes Politiques de Paris (Sciences Po): Paris, France

 m.
 Housing Information

 Located in the heart of Paris, Sciences Po does not have housing on campus to offer its students.
 As a result, you must make arrangements to find your own accommodation.
-Sciences Po has made available numerous housing offers and information to help guide you in your search.
-One section also provides information regarding housing benefits to which you may be entitled.
-You will find on this site accommodation listings and information on finding housing in Paris, as well as practical and legal advice on renting in France:
+Sciences Po has made available numerous housing offers and information to help guide you in your search, including providing information regarding housing benefits to which you may be entitled.

 n.
 Visa/Immigration Information